How to sleep better at night naturally: Top 05 tips

 Some things like computers, TV, exercise equipment, too many frames and photographs, says DeAnna Radaj of Bante Design, are not necessarily needed in the bedroom but folks love to incorporate with their bedroom as an extension of their living area.
 To maintain the serenity of your bed space, keep in mind that your room is only for comfort and rest.
 Get rid of unnecessary stuff.

 Right bedding does not mean you have to spend a lot of money just to purchase that expensive comforter you found in the store.
 For you to get the right one, it is essential to know the materials used and properties first.
 Some fabrics like silk, wool, bamboo, cotton, and linen have a moisture-absorbing feature that helps in wicking excess moisture to keep the person sleeping comfortably.
+As the same way, silk comforter has moisture-absorbing feature.
 On the other hand, bedding made from fabrics like polyester and synthetic satin do the opposite that makes the person feel warm.

 The color of your wall’s room is essential in making you fall asleep at night.
 To maintain the tranquil atmosphere around your bed space, consider repainting the walls with shades that are serene and cool for the eyes.
 Colors like blue, grey, green, silver and neutral tones are those that help to relax the mind and the body.
 This way, you can doze off quickly right after you lie in bed.